VimDrones/Vimdrones-Docs/docs/setup.md

 4. Power on Mazzy Star Drones, red light
 5. Mazzy Star Drone online, we can see the Drone Status on GCS
 6. Drone Status Check Pass, yellow light
-7. Click **Upload** button, uplaod rajectory Design to the drones, white light flashing
+7. Click **Upload** button, upload trajectory Design to the drones, white light flashing
-8. Select Drone 1, click **Copy From Drone** button, copy drone 1 loction，green light
+8. Select Drone 1, click **Copy From Drone** button, copy drone 1 location，green light
-9. Click **Set Home** button, set home laction to all drones
+9. Click **Set Home** button, set home location to all drones
 10. Click **Takeoff** button, start your Drone Light Show

 ## Post-Flight Setup Procedure
-* Unplug the batteries of the dornes to the package (charge them for the next drone light show)
+* Unplug the batteries of the drones to the package (charge them for the next drone light show)
 * Put the drones into the packages, then stack up the packages and tie them up with a buckle
 * Pack up the Drone Light Show System into the package
 * Pack up the remaining equipment